arjungup740/job-application-tracker/notes.md

 * package to run daily, grab the last several days and set it up to start running incrementally
     * fix sorting
     * dockerize
+        * make sure it works
+    * deploy to lambda

+* if you're feeling it, some ci/cd but idk don't have to.